Technical

 55. A player who receives two yellow cards in one game will be shown a red car and therefore is excluded for the remainder of the game.
 The team will be reduced to 5 players for 5 minutes.

-56. A player who receives a yellow card in three separate games is banned from playing in the subsequent game after receiving the third yellow card.
-This rule applies throughout the whole competition and the player’s record will not be wiped after the group games.
+56. A player who receives a yellow card in two consecutive games is banned from playing in the subsequent match.
+This rule applies throughout the whole competition and the player’s record will not be wiped after the group games. (except final where the player who got two yellow cards in two different games – usually quarter and semi-final is allowed to play).
+The yellow cards are starting to accumulate again after the suspension is served.

 57. The Tournament Director has the authority, following consultation with the Disciplinary Committee (DC), to exclude a player for the remainder of the tournament for very serious offences (violence towards players, officials, spectators etc.)